B.2.f. Residential Life Policies

 Residential Living Spaces are provided for actively enrolled Middlebury students only.

 Middlebury’s housing spaces provide students the opportunity for independent, adult living, within Middlebury’s residential campus, providing certain facilities to allow students to dine together, do their laundry, study and gather socially, etc. It is the student’s responsibility to maintain their person, their belongings, and clean and sanitary conditions in dormitory rooms, and they must clear common spaces after personal use.
-Students are responsible for what takes place in their rooms and common suite space, including parties and other activities, whether or not they are present.
+Students who fail to maintain clean and sanitary conditions as assessed by Middlebury College Officials will be subject to Middlebury’s student conduct process which may result in sanctions and fines.

+Unauthorized room changes are prohibited and subject to Middlebury's student conduct process and fines.
 Students cannot switch rooms and room codes/keys or change residences without permission from the Office of Residential Life

 Students are expected to be responsible for their personal valuables and belongings.
 Middlebury does not accept responsibility for loss of money or other personal property or damage thereto which may occur in residence halls and elsewhere on campus.
 Students may wish to insure their property against such loss.
+Students may be responsible for the cost of damaged property including but not limited to College property and other students’ damaged belongings.

 Students may not remove Middlebury-provided furniture from their bedroom for any reason, including but not limited to bedframes, mattresses, dressers, bookcases, chairs, desks and wardrobes.
 It is not permitted to move furniture designated for indoor use outdoors to porches, balconies, or lawns.
 This includes but is not limited to: couches, armchairs, beds, or other upholstered items.
 Removal of any College furniture without proper permission will result in a fine.
 Limited medical or ADA exceptions may be granted with appropriate approval.
-For a list of furniture that are not allowed on campus, please read here.

-Pools, hot tubs, saunas or soaking tubs are prohibited inside and outside of campus buildings.
+Pools, hot tubs, saunas, or soaking tubs are prohibited inside and outside of campus buildings.
 Trampolines of any size are not permitted.

 To maintain a safe living environment for all students, maximum room occupancy at any time has been established for all room types as the number of two guests per assigned resident plus the total number of residents of the space.
 For example, a four-person suite with all residents present can have up to eight additional people in their space.
 Therefore, the total number of people allowed in the suite at once is twelve.